DSM & Humboldt ClearComp 1078 Dynamic Threshold Compressor Pedal

 £249.00

-On the menu for January 2026 are the DSM & Humboldt Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the DSM & Humboldt Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the DSM & Humboldt Guitar Pedals today.

 Description

-On the menu for January 2026 are the DSM & Humboldt Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the DSM & Humboldt Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the DSM & Humboldt Guitar Pedals today.

 The talented folks at DSM & Humboldt pride themselves on working "restlessly in defining a new standard on analogue pedal fabrication, and bringing some freshness into an overly saturated market."
 With their latest pedal, the ClearComp 1078, they've done just that — essentially squeezing a versatile, pro-grade studio compressor into a compact pedalboard-friendly unit!
 It's like having a super-transparent, old-school compressor right at your feet — but with some modern, player-friendly features hidden up its sleeve.